Code-Institute-Submissions/Cryptograph/README.md

 ## Conception

-Having a avid interest in Cryptocurrency, Options trading and Data Analytics, I was drawn to this option for my milestone 2 project.
+Having an avid interest in Cryptocurrency, Options Trading and Data Analytics, I was drawn to this option for my milestone 2 project.

 Having used several different trading platforms, I understand that it can take some time for the user to comprehend and fully appreciate how the respective dashboards function.
 I have also experienced frustration in what I term, 'negative investor friendly functionality'.
 As an investor, I have one sole objective ultimately, to make profit as easily as possible.
 I don't neccesarily want to have to use mathematics to calculate the Return on Investment (ROI)